Conversation data your warehouse can use

 Build predictive models on structured conversation signals

 Conversation data has been the last unmodelled dimension in revenue analytics because it was never structured.
 Semarize changes that.
-Correlate pain_is_specific, stakeholder_count, and budget_amount with win rates and cycle times.
+Correlate pain_is_specific, risk_score, and stakeholder counts with win rates and cycle times.
 Build churn predictors.
 Model on the signals that actually describe what happened.

 The problem